About 25 years ago, colleagues and contemporaries Cher and Meryl Streep walked out of "Silkwood" with a couple of Oscar nominations.

 "Who knew you could sing like that?" someone says.

 Yeah, who knew Christina Aguilera could sing?

 Again, the suspense kills no one.
-The real question is whether Aguilera can act, and yes she can.
-The perky underdog persona she creates for Allie is winning - bouyant, bubbly, weirdly wholesome.
+The real question is whether Aguilera can act, and, yes, she can.
+The perky underdog persona she creates for Allie is winning - buoyant, bubbly, weirdly wholesome.

 Allie's more interested in performing than stardom, and by embracing her priorities, "Burlesque" avoids the diva-at-any-cost narcissism that can make these stories so tiresome and off-putting.

-The movie, in fact, could have asked Aguilera to do a lot more.
+The movie could have asked Aguilera to do a lot more.
 "Burlesque" is a collage of five-second takes, so no performance - good or bad - is left on screen for very long.

 And the story is intentionally superficial and campy - catfighting showgirls, Tiger Beat subplots.
 Allie's budding romance with a bartender/songwriter (Cam Gigandet) is strictly for kids.

-About what you'd expect with burlesque show that determined to avoid an "R" rating.
+About what you'd expect with a burlesque show that's determined to avoid an "R" rating.